 We will dive into whether a monitor can work without a PC, what substitutes might be available, and other connections that might be available for your monitor.

 In typical tech fashion, we’ll offer you one of our patented yes and no answers to this question.

-The more nuanced way that a monitor might work without a PC is if you hook it up to something else.
+The more nuanced way a monitor might work without a PC is if you hook it up to something else.
 We will dig deeper into the specifics of just what that means and what you can do with it in the following sections.
-Suffice to say, the PC monitor can’t really function in any meaningful way without being paired up with an input device.
+Suffice it to say, the PC monitor can’t really function in any meaningful way without being paired up with an input device.

 While we’ll touch on this in other sections, it is worth noting here that a laptop could work instead of a desktop rig.